twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-14-giving%zh.rst

 For a real bodhisatta, even if he knows it himself will not declare about it.
 People have very deep-rooted diṭṭhi/taṇhā that is even doing wholesome things always calculate loss and profit.
 Therefore, the results of merits are mostly mixed ones.
 Not always good in the beginning, in the middle and the end.
 We had seen the extreme self-views of nationalism, fascism and racism, which had done a lot of atrocities during the second world war.

 They were not only harming others but also leading to their sufferings in the end.
 Even some were not wanting to say sorry or asking forgiveness out of conceit.
 They would never heal their wounds.
 In the Noble Eightfold Path; The Buddha arranged Right View—Sammā-diṭṭhi in the beginning.
 Why is that?
 Because it is the wisdom factor and the most important one in human knowledge.
 Even, the intention is good without the right view, the results usually follow unsatisfactorily.
 With the right view and right thinking will be followed.
 With the right thinking or thought, then the right speech and right action would be followed respectively.
 These are causes and effects relationship.
 The right view has two kinds; worldly and spiritual.
-Without Worldly right views cannot develop spiritual right view.
+Without worldly right views cannot develop spiritual right view.
 The most fundamental worldly right view is the belief in the law of kamma.

 Every human happiness, peace, and prosperity based on this very important fundamental law.
 It is not making by humans.
 It is the law of nature; a truth.
 The sun is rising in the east and set in the west.
 We can express the laws of kamma in a simple slogan “Action begets reaction”—Wholesome actions beget wholesome results; unwholesome actions beget unwholesome results.
 The law of karma is deep, profound, and complex.
 One of the four inconceivable phenomena that are not to be conjectured about—the mechanism and precise working out of the results of kamma.